How to Set Up a Remote Patient Monitoring System

 This goes back to what information is most relevant to your practice.
 So, you’ll know best what population to start with here.

 PRO TIP: First, work with patients who seem the most receptive to using technology in their lives.
-Because a remote patient monitoring program requires each patient to engage and take regular readings, look at the length of care and look at different conditions to decide this.
+A remote patient monitoring program requires each patient to engage and take regular readings, look at the length of care, and look at different conditions to decide this.

 Recruit Patients